 EyeDiap~\cite{Mora_2014_ETRA} dataset consists of 94 video clips from 16 participants.
-Different from MPIIGaze, the EyeDiap dataset is collected in a laboratory environment.
-It has three visual target sessions: the continuous moving target, the discrete moving target, and the floating ball.
+It is collected in laboratory environments and has three visual target sessions: continuous moving targets, discrete moving targets, and floating ball.
 For each subject, they recorded a total of six sessions containing two head movements: static head pose and free head movement.
 Two cameras are used for data collection: an RGBD camera and an HD camera.
-The disadvantage of this dataset is that it lacks variation in illumination.
+The disadvantage of this dataset is the lack of illumination variation.